 He attended Greenville University, a Christian liberal arts college, and majored in chemistry and biology to prepare for medical school.
 Thereafter, Dr. Bond attended Midwestern University – Chicago College of Osteopathic Medicine in Downers Grove, Illinois graduating in 1997.
 Dr. Bond completed his internship and residency training in Family Medicine at the Jacksonville Naval Hospital Family Medicine Residency Program.
 During his last year of residency, he was elected and served as Chief Resident in Family Medicine at the U.S. Military’s largest single-specialty residency program.

 Dr. Bond is board certified by the American Board of Family Medicine, the American Board of Osteopathic Family Physicians, and the Board of Certification in Emergency Medicine by the American Board of Physician Specialists.
 In 2006, he was designated a Fellow of the American Academy of Family Physicians.
 Dr. Bond has been engaged in end-of-life care for the past 13 years and became certified in hospice and palliative care in 2011.
-He actively practices emergency medicine and hospice & palliative care medicine in the Dallas Metroplex.
-In November 2017, Dr. Bond joined Faith Presbyterian Hospice as a medical director and a year later was appointed as Chief Medical Officer.
+He actively practices emergency medicine and hospice and palliative care medicine in the Dallas Metroplex.
+In November 2017, Dr. Bond joined Faith Presbyterian Hospice as a Medical Director and a year later was appointed as Chief Medical Officer and Medical Director.
 He currently provides daily oversight for all medical operations which includes a 36-bed inpatient unit for severely ill hospice patients.
 Dr. Bond has a passion for end-of-life care and is recognized as an expert and thought leader in this evolving field of medicine.
 He has authored medical articles on a variety of medical topics in peer-reviewed medical journals and been featured as a speaker at several venues.
 In addition to his military decorations and other civilian recognitions, he is a life member of the National Eagle Scout Association.
 Dr. Bond resides with his wife and their three children in Plano, Texas.
-He enjoys cooking, saltwater reef aquaria, and medical history.
+He enjoys cooking, saltwater reef aquaria and medical history.

 If you’d like to learn more about Faith Presbyterian Hospice, fill out this form and we will get in touch with you as soon as possible.
 If you’d like to speak to someone right away, please call us at 1-800-724-6386.